armory/documentation/_user_guides/baking-images.md

       - /dev:/dev
 ```

+Armory Spinnaker comes with a [default chroot template](https://github.com/armory-io/rosco/blob/master/rosco-web/config/packer/aws-chroot.json) which is named `aws-chroot.json` and stored your other packer templates.

+> Note: There are a few ["gotchas"](https://www.packer.io/docs/builders/amazon-chroot.html#gotchas) with chroot builders.

 ## Custom Bake Scripts

 If you would like to use a custom Packer script to bake your AMI you will need to contact your Spinnaker Administrator.
 The script will have to be installed on your Spinnaker instances.